Frequently Asked Questions

 Please look at this page for the most up-to-date list.

-All live sessions are recorded and posted on-demand.
-Registrants have the option of purchasing on-demand recordings of all sessions for $100 through October 17.
-After the conference, the price increases to $550.
-Those recordings will launch December 1, 2023 be available through December 31, 2024.
-Approximately 90 CMEs are included.
-ObesityWeek on-demand also includes non-CME sessions.
+All live sessions (except workshops) are recorded and posted on demand.
+Registrants have the option of purchasing on-demand recordings of all sessions for $TBD through November 17, 2026.
+After the conference, the price increases substantially to $TBD member / $TBD non-member.
+Those recordings will launch January 2027 be available through December 31, 2027.
+Approximately 85 CMEs are included.
+ObesityWeek® on-demand also includes non-CME sessions.

 Abstracts: